hujhax/austin-improv-wiki/Lists/List of Free Fringes.md

 The idea is a two person improv troupe (Sunaina and Heather: "Fifth Friends") perform a collection of scenes with Occasional Truth as the running thread throughout the show.
 One audience member will be given a bell at the beginning of the show, and asked to sound it whenever he or she wants us to share an occasional truth.
 This truth will be more of a short monologue or story ("True story") instead of a one-line truth.

 #### Stupid Service ([[Performers/Ryan Hill|Ryan Hill]])
 What are Secret Service Agents really talking about on their headsets?
-This idea is born from a group of us waiting around in costume (black suits) at *[[Shows/Trust No One|Trust No One]]* rehearsal and doing scenes as idiotic Secret Service Agents.
+This idea is born from a group of us waiting around in costume (black suits) at <i>[[Shows/Trust No One|Trust No One]]</i> rehearsal and doing scenes as idiotic Secret Service Agents.
 The President needs protection, we're talking about lunch, or analyzing each other's dreams.
 And there's that one guy who takes things so seriously too.

 #### [[Performers/Jessica Arjet|Jessica Arjet]], [[Performers/Chuy Zarate|Chuy Zarate]], and [[Performers/Tyler Bryce|Tyler Bryce]]
 Headliners